aleksandrawilk06/Programy/README.md

-# Programy
-Program pierwszy, oblicznie wieku:
+# Program do obliczania wieku

 #include <iostream>

 using namespace std;